Ōgi logo Ōgi

 Promoted Silver General

-Promoted Silver General movement
+Promoted Silver General movements

 Promoted Silver General